 The Philosophy Foundation can support your school in developing enquiry throughout the curriculum.
 Enquiry-based learning, alongside the teaching of knowledge, deepens children’s understanding of subjects, and impacts on their learning more widely.

-Over the last 5 years TPF have been developing our teacher training alongside our in-school work.
+TPF have been developing our teacher training alongside our in-school work.
 The most substantive changes occur when we do whole school INSET, followed by working one-to-one with teachers in the classroom, modeling questioning techniques, supporting them to develop curriculum enquiries and giving personal feedback through our Resident Philosopher Programme.

 Our Recommended Training Pathway